-A SMART CONNECTED RESILIANT PLACE Table A.32 SCR1 - TELECOMMUNICATION INFRASTRUCTURE Reasons for Alternatives Considered The aim of the SPPS in relation to telecommunications is to facilitate the development of such infrastructure in an efficient and effective manner whilst keeping the environmental impact to a minimum.
-The LDP should bring forward policies and proposals to set detailed criteria for consideration of new telecommunications development which should address important planning considerations such as the siting, design and impact upon visual amenity.
-A high-quality telecommunications infrastructure is essential for sustainable economic growth of Belfast.
+A SMART CONNECTED RESILIANT PLACE Table A.32 SCR1 - TELECOMMUNICATION INFRASTRUCTURE Reasons for Alternatives Considered e the development of such infrastructure in an efficient and effective manner ould bring forward policies and proposals to set detailed criteria for consideration ortant planning considerations such as the siting, design and impact upon visual ial for sustainable economic growth of Belfast.
 Options Option 1 Rely on the SPPS Option 2 Tailor SPPS policy approach by including areas of constraint Summary This option would support the development of new infrastructure and promote an upgrade of existing networks, with consideration given to the criteria for the siting, design and impact upon visual amenity of new telecommunications infrastructure.
 This option would support the development of new infrastructure and promote an upgrade of existing networks, with consideration given to the criteria for the siting, design and impact upon visual amenity of new telecommunications infrastructure and areas of constraint.
 Social Effects No significant effects No significant effects Economic Effects Significant positive effect: Encouraging employment opportunities and economic development throughout the City by contributing to Belfast as an attractive investment location.
 Significant positive effect: Encouraging employment opportunities and economic development throughout the City by contributing to Belfast as an attractive investment location.
-Environmental Effects Environmental Effects No significant effects Significant positive effect: Affording greater protection to important habitats and specier Belfast's distinctive built and natural landscapes.
-Reasons for Selecting Preferred Option Preferred Option Option 2 provides a balanced approach to the development of new telecommunications infrastructure, and offers greater environmental provides a balanced approach to the development and enhancement of the telecommunications infrastructure in a way that of existing assets, is incorporated in the design of other forms of development and which respects visual amenity and environmental sentex experiments of regional guidance and policy.
-The delivery of a high-quality telecommunications infrastructure in appropriate locations is support the development of residential areas and to encourage economic growth.
-It provides benefits to households and consumers, strees business and makes the region attractive for inward investment.
-Timescale of Impact Economic: These effects will increase over time as new infrastructure and services are provided.
-Environmental: These effects will increase over time as new infrastructure and services are provided.
-Mitigation or enhancement All SA objectives: Employ suitable mitigation measures to ensure throughout the Plan area. telecommunications infrastructure development is appropriately managed
+Environmental Effects No significant effects Significant positive effect: Affording greater protection to important habitats and species, together with Belfast's distinctive built and natural landscapes.
+Option 2 provides a balanced approach to the development of new telecommunications infrastructure, and offers greater ethat Option 1 by including areas of constraint.
+The development and enhancement of the telecommunications infrastructure of existing assets, is incorporated in the design of other forms of development and which respects visual amenity and environments of regional guidance and policy.
+The delivery of a high-quality telecommunications infrastructure in appropria support the development of residential areas and to encourage economic growth.
+It provides benefits to households and contains and makes the region attractive for inward investment.
+Timescale of Impact re and services are provided. ructure and services are provided.
+Mitigation or enhancement All SA objectives : Employ suitable mitigation measures to ensure throughout the Plan area. telecommunications infrastructure development is appropriately managed